Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-delete-exercise.md

 - What route parameters do you need?
 - What HTTP status codes should be returned in different scenarios?
 - How will you handle errors?

-## Handling Foreign Key Constraints

-Remember that in our database schema, we set up the foreign key constraints with `ON DELETE SET NULL`.
-This means that when a dock or hauler is deleted, any references to it in the ships table will be set to NULL rather than causing an error or preventing the delete.

-However, you might want to add additional validation or business logic.
-For example:

-1. You might want to prevent deleting a dock if it has ships assigned to it
-2. You might want to return information about affected ships when deleting a dock or hauler

-Think about how you would implement these requirements.

 ## Hints